OpenConext-Attic/OpenConext-Howto/06_Grouper.md

 ```
 # chmod 755 shutdown.sh
 ```
-Add LDAP as entity source, please note the dependancies to your own directory server.
+Add LDAP as entity source, please note the dependencies to your own directory server.
 We will reuse identities created by Engineblock for consent as the entity source.
-This means the entities will only be available after at least one succesful login through Engineblock!
+This means the entities will only be available after at least one successful login through Engineblock!
 ```
 # dos2unix grouper.ui-2.3.0/dist/grouper/WEB-INF/classes/sources.xml
 # vi grouper.ui-2.3.0/dist/grouper/WEB-INF/classes/sources.xml